HomeDocumentationRecipesChangelog

 1. Navigate to Credentials, and click + New Credential.

-2. Under Credential Type, select Looker Credential.
+2. Under Credential Type, select Power BI Credential.

 3. Fill in the configuration parameters for the credential type.
 For more information, see Power BI Credential Parameters.